eric-brechemier/ipcc-database/README.md

 the previous database of the same name, if any) and loads data from the CSV files in the folder `data` into tables.
 Extra columns are included in the CSV files with names to explicit the identifiers;
-these columns, which include "(info)" in their names, are skipped at import; they are absent from created tables.
+these columns, which include "(INFO)" in their names, are skipped at import; they are absent from created tables.

 ### Export from MySQL to CSV